Bellubrunnus: Description

 The holotype specimen of Bellubrunnus represents a small individual, with a wingspan of less than a foot, and is one of the smallest pterosaur fossils known.
 Nearly every bone is preserved in BSP–1993–XVIII–2, although no soft tissues have been found, neither as impressions nor as organic remains.
 The entire skeleton is complete except for missing parts of the right foot and tail tip.
 Because the skeleton is preserved in ventral view, many details of the skull ("sk" in the skeletal diagram) are obscured by the lower jaws (dentary, "dt" + angular, "ar" in the skull diagram).
-Many skull bones are also crushed and distorted, and some such as the maxillae ("mx"), nasal bones ("ns"), and sclerotic rings ("scl") are displaced.
+Many skull bones are also crushed and distorted, and some such as the maxillae ("mx"), nasal bones ("ns"), and scleral rings ("scl") are displaced.
 Part of the underside of the skull roof (perhaps the frontals, "?fr") can be seen among the bones of the lower jaws, palate (palatine bone, "pl" + pterygoid, "pt"), and braincase (parasphenoid, "ps" + basipterygoids, "bpt").
 Twenty-one small teeth are preserved splaying out from the jaws.
 These were by the describers assumed to represent most of the original number, giving a total of twenty-two tooth positions — or twenty if a small element would be a replacement tooth — although it is not certain how they were divided between the upper jaws and the lower jaws.
 The teeth are elongated, straight, pointed and circular in cross-section.
 Although it is flattened on the slab, the skull is thought to have been tall at the back with a shortened snout.
 The eyes are very large relative to the size of the skull, occupying around a third of its total length.
 Both a shortened skull and large eyes are considered characteristics of juvenile pterosaurs, and other features, such as unfused skull bones and poorly ossified limb bones, suggest that BSP–1993–XVIII–2 was an immature individual when it died.
 The unfused scapulocoracoid bone — with the straight scapula ("sc") and coracoid ("co") still separate — in the pectoral girdle suggests that it may have been less than one year old.